HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning

 \paragraph{Separability and Universality Evaluation of Representations}

 For clustering, the separability of learned representations is often evaluated by internal metrics.
-To also verify the effectiveness of the generalized loss of GCGQ, we compare the clustering performance under different $k$s of GCGQ with EGAE, CCGC, and CONVERT, which are the state-of-the-art counterparts that performed better in Table~\ref{compare-result}.
-The comparison results are shown in Figure~\ref{different-k-clustering}, and it can be seen that the proposed GCGQ always outperforms the state-of-the-art counterparts under different $k$s w.r.t. all the metrics.
-Such results simultaneously prove the outstanding separability and universality of the embeddings learned by the GCGQ in general.
-More specific observations are as follows: 1) As the value of $k$ increases, the performance of GCGQ gradually degrades.
+To also verify the effectiveness of the generalized loss of HyReaL, we compare the clustering performance under different $k$s of HyReaL with EGAE, CCGC, and CONVERT, which are the state-of-the-art counterparts that performed better in Table~\ref{compare-result}.
+The comparison results are shown in Figure~\ref{different-k-clustering}, and it can be seen that the proposed HyReaL always outperforms the state-of-the-art counterparts under different $k$s w.r.t. all the metrics.
+Such results simultaneously prove the outstanding separability and universality of the embeddings learned by the HyReaL in general.
+More specific observations are as follows: 1) As the value of $k$ increases, the performance of HyReaL gradually degrades.
 This is reasonable because the internal metrics mainly measure the separation between clusters and the compactness within clusters.
-When there are many clusters (large $k$), the ability of the metrics to discriminate the capabilities of different representations will naturally weaken.
-A more extreme case is that when $k=n$, all the compared methods will have similar performance; 2) The $k$s in Figure~\ref{different-k-clustering} all cover the $k$s provided by the dataset labels in Table \ref{graph-dataset}.
-At the $k$s provided by the labels, GCGQ performs better than the other methods, proving that its representation has better separability for more accurate clustering.
+When there are many clusters (large $k$), all the clusters tend to be smaller and compact preferred by the internal metrics, and thus the evaluation results will become similar; 2) $k$s in Figure~\ref{different-k-clustering} cover the `true' $k$s provided by the dataset labels in Dataset Table in the Appendix A. At the `true' $k$ of each dataset, HyReaL performs better, proving the better separability of its representation.
+More experiment results of different datasets are in the Appendix C.